 Production Enhancement's operations are largely focused on complex completions in unconventional, tight-oil reservoirs in the U.S. as well as conventional projects across the globe.
-During the year 2022, U.S. onshore drilling and completion activities continued to increase through mid-November, and subsequently had a typical seasonal decline at the end of the year.
-As 2023 began, U.S. onshore drilling and completion activities began to increase but peaked in April of 2023, and have since declined through the end of 2023.
-The decline in drilling and completion activity is due to the weakening of natural gas commodity prices in 2023, and some consolidation transactions of oil and gas operating companies.
-Additionally, operating companies reduced activity later in the year as they were ahead of schedule in their annual drilling programs due to efficiencies gained in drilling and completing wells.
-Operators have remained disciplined with their annual plans and remain focused on return of investment versus growing production.
-As a result, rig count in the U.S. land market at the end of 2023 declined by 21% compared to 2022.
+U.S. onshore drilling and completion activities peaked in 2022, after the COVID-19 pandemic, but declined in 2023 and declined further in 2024.
+The decline in drilling and completion activity was primarily due to the weakening of both crude oil and natural gas commodity prices in 2023, and oil and gas producing companies remain focused on return of investment versus growing production, and were more disciplined with their annual production growth plans.
+As a result, average rig count in the U.S. onshore market declined by 13% in 2024 compared to 2023.

-Revenue from the Production Enhancement operating segment for the year ended December 31, 2023 was \$176.4 million, a decrease of 3% compared to 2022, primarily due to the decrease in drilling and completion activities in the U.S. land market as discussed above.
-Revenue from the Production Enhancement operating segment was \$182.0 million in 2022, an increase of 16% compared to 2021.
-In 2022, the increase was driven by both an increase in the drilling and completion of onshore wells in the U.S. and improved activity in international markets.
-International sales continue to be impacted by challenges in the global supply chains and logistical challenges that caused delays in delivery of our products to certain international locations.
+Revenue from the Production Enhancement operating segment for the year ended December 31, 2024 was \$177.7 million, a slight increase of 1% compared to 2023, primarily due to a higher level of service revenue associated with strong growth in well completion diagnostic services in 2024.
+This increase was substantially offset by lower activity and product sales into the U.S. onshore market.
+Revenue from the Production Enhancement operating segment was \$176.4 million in 2023, a decrease of 3% compared to 2022.
+In 2023, the decrease in drilling and completion activities in the U.S. land market is primarily due to operating companies reduced activity in 2023 as they were ahead of schedule in their annual drilling programs due to efficiencies gained in drilling and completing wells.
+Operators continue to remain focused on return of investment versus growing production, as discussed above.